bm735/hassio-addons/README.md

-# Home assistant add-on: alexbelgium
+# Home assistant add-on: bm735

-## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.

-The primary goal of this project is to provide you (as a Home Assistant user) with additional, high quality, add-ons that allow you to take your automated home to the next level.

 ## Installation

 [![Add repository on my Home Assistant][repository-badge]][repository-url]

 If you want to do add the repository manually, please follow the procedure highlighted in the [Home Assistant website](https://home-assistant.io/hassio/installing_third_party_addons).
-Use the following URL to add this repository: https://github.com/alexbelgium/hassio-addons
+Use the following URL to add this repository: https://github.com/bm735/hassio-addons

 ## Add-ons provided by this repository